Mike Pompeo: Expected Iranian Retaliation Is Just a ‘Little Noise’

 It’s a statement that can’t age well, considering that the White House warned Congress the day before that it anticipates retaliatory action “within weeks.”
 If the administration’s own prediction is fulfilled, Pompeo’s “little noise” is going to have quite the echo.

 Already, the fallout from the killing of Soleimani is proving too substantial for Trump allies to manage with Sunday talking points: On Sunday, Tehran announced its full withdrawal from any commitments made in the Joint Comprehensive Plan of Action, otherwise known as the Iran deal.
 “The Islamic Republic of Iran will end its final limitations in the nuclear deal,” a government statement read.
 “Therefore Iran’s nuclear program will have no limitations in production including enrichment capacity and percentage and number of enriched uranium and research and expansion.”
 The news came hours after the Iraqi parliament approved a measure to “work toward ending the presence of all foreign troops on Iraqi soil.”
-And already in the U.S., there are reports of Iranian-Americans being detained at the Canadian border and questioned on their “political views and allegiances,” suggesting the inevitable toll of the conflict on the Iranian population in the U.S., estimated in 2012 to be more than 1.5 million people.

 Even Pompeo suggested that the noise could get a little louder, claiming on Sunday that the administration “will respond with great force and great vigor if the Iranian leadership makes a bad decision.”
 Trump, for his part, made it deafening, when he referred to his own tweets as notice to Congress of a potential future strike on Iranian targets: